Brecon Beacons Walks

 |Four Waterfalls Walk||5 miles (8 km)||This is a specatacular walk visiting four beautiful waterfalls near Ystradfellte in the Brecon Beacons.
 It is one of the best waterfall walks in Britain with delightful woodland gorges, riverside trails along the Afon Mellte and a series of roaring waterfalls. |

-The trail starts at the woodland parking area south of Ystradfellte and visits Sgwd Clun-Gwyn, Sgwd Isaf Clun-Gwyn, Sgwd y Pannwr and Sgwd-yr-Eira waterfalls.
+The popular trail starts at the Gwaun Hepste car park just south east of Ystradfellte.
+It's a good sized parking area which also includes a picnic area.
+From here you can pick up the trails to the Sgwd Clun-Gwyn, Sgwd Isaf Clun-Gwyn, Sgwd y Pannwr and Sgwd-yr-Eira waterfalls.
 Sgwd Isaf Clun-gwyn is a particularly impressive and powerful waterfall which will take your breath away.
+Sgwd yr Eira, is also noteworthy as probably the most photographed waterfall in the Brecon Beacons.
+You can actually walk behind the curtain of thundering water which is a great experiemce.
 There are also many other smaller waterfalls dotted around this area known as Waterfall Country.

-The walk starts at the National Trust car park and follows a footpath to the falls and then along the Nant Llech River towards Ynyswen.
+The walk starts at the National Trust car park at Dol Henrhyd, Coelbren (postcode:SA10 9PH).
+From here you follow a footpath heading west to the falls and then along the Nant Llech River towards Ynyswen.
 On the way you will pass through a lovely wooded valley where you will see another small waterfall and a disused watermill before coming to the River Tawe.
 Return to the start point on the same path.